-This Statement is for the period from 1 January 2023 to 31 December 2023 and has been prepared pursuant to the Australian Commonwealth Modern Slavery Act, California Transparency in Supply Chains Act, Canadian Fighting Against Forced Labour and Child Labour in Supply Chains Act, UK Modern Slavery Act, and Norwegian Transparency Act.
-This Statement describes our approach to human rights due diligence, as required by the Norwegian Transparency Act, and also lays out our approach to the specific issue of modern slavery as required under the California Transparency in Supply Chains Act, UK Modern Slavery Act, Canadian Fighting Against Forced Labour and Child Labour our approach to the specific issue of modern slavery as required under the California Transparency in Supply Chains Act, UK Modern Slavery Act, Canadian Fighting Against Forced Labour and Child Labour in Supply Chains Act, and the Australian Modern Slavery Act 2018.
+This Statement is for the period from January 1, 2024, to December 31, 2024, and has been prepared pursuant to the Australian Commonwealth Modern Slavery Act, California Transparency in Supply Chains Act, Canadian Fighting Against Forced Labour and Child Labour in Supply Chains Act, Norwegian Transparency Act, and UK Modern Slavery Act (collectively, the Acts).
+This Statement describes our approach to human rights due diligence, as required by the Norwegian Transparency Act, and also outlines our approach to the specific issue of forced and/or child labor as required under the California Transparency in Supply Chains Act, UK Modern Slavery Act, Canadian Fighting Against Forced Labour and Child Labour in Supply Chains Act, and the Australian Modern Slavery Act 2018.
+Additionally, this Statement serves as our notice that, while certain Pfizer entities are subject to the child labor provisions of the Swiss Code of Obligations Section 221.433 (the Ordinance on Due Diligence and Transparency in relation to Minerals and Metals from Conflict-Affected Areas and Child Labor), such entities are exempt from the due diligence and reporting obligations thereunder as Pfizer complies with internationally equivalent regulations (i.e., Convention No. 182, Convention No. 138 and the ILO-IOE Child Labour Guidance Tool for Business and the Organisation for Economic Co-operation and Development (OECD) Due Diligence Guidance for Responsible Business Conduct).
 We prepared a single statement because we generally follow the same policies and procedures globally to address and mitigate human rights risks in our operations and supply chain.
 However, not all of our group companies are subject to the Acts mentioned above.

-In this Statement, "Pfizer," "we," and "our" refers to Pfizer Inc. and its subsidiaries.
+In this Statement, "Pfizer," "we," and "our" refers to Pfizer Inc. and its subsidiaries, unless stated otherwise.

-This Statement details the actions we have taken to assess and respect fundamental human rights, including the right to freedom from slavery and forced labor (for purposes of this Statement, the phrase "modern slavery" includes child labor) and decent working conditions, in our operations and supply chains.
+This Statement details the actions we have taken to assess and respect fundamental human rights, including the right to freedom from forced labor and child labor and the right to decent working conditions, in our operations and supply chains.